OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 SecretKey secretKey = keyGenerator.generateKey();
 ```

 The `KeyGenParameterSpec` indicates that the key can be used for encryption and decryption, but not for other purposes, such as signing or verifying.
-It further specifies the block mode (GCM), padding (none), and explicitly specifies that randomized encryption is required (this is the default.)
-Note that GCM is the only mode of AES that does not support paddings.
-For all other modes, padding should be used, e.g., `PKCS5Padding`.<sup>[3], [5]</sup>
+It further specifies the block mode (CBC), padding (PKCS7), and explicitly specifies that randomized encryption is required (this is the default.) `"AndroidKeyStore"` is the name of the cryptographic service provider used in this example.

+GCM is another AES block mode that provides additional security benefits over other, older modes.
+In addition to being cryptographically more secure, it also provides authentication.
+When using CBC (and other modes), authentication would need to be performed separately, using HMACs.
+Note that GCM is the only mode of AES that does not support paddings.<sup>[3], [5]</sup>

 Attempting to use the generated key in violation of the above spec would result in a security exception.